Story of the James W. Tracy Scholarship

 Must plan to pursue an academic award (certificate, diploma or degree) in agriculture or animal husbandry

-Five $1,000 scholarships will be awarded based on the following criteria:
+More than 15 $1,000 scholarships will be awarded based on the following criteria:

-Leadership, involvement, agriculture interest and financial need.
+Leadership, involvement, and agriculture interest.

 Two letters of recommendation.
 Letters must be from non-family members.